cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 Make sure that:

 * `/usr/local/bin` is the right folder to link to in the command above.
-* You are downloading the right executable for your computer, see your options [here](https://github.com/protocolbuffers/protobuf/releases/tag/v21.5).
+* You are downloading the right executable for your computer; see your options [here](https://github.com/protocolbuffers/protobuf/releases/tag/v21.5).

 </CodeGroupItem>